 In some cases, we can refuse access or only give you access to certain information.
 For example, we might not let you see information that is commercially sensitive.
 If we do this, we’ll write to you explaining our decision.

 It’s important that we have your correct details, such as your current home and email addresses and phone number.
 You can check or update your information at any store, or by going online or calling us (see Section 10).

 You can ask us to correct or update any information we have (including credit information).
 See Section 10 for ways to contact.
 If we’ve given the information to another party, you can ask us to let them know it’s incorrect.
 We won’t charge a fee for this.

 If the incorrect information was given to us by a credit reporting body, we may need to check with them or the relevant credit provider before we can change it.
 We’ll try to do this within 30 days.
 If we can’t, we’ll let you know why it’s taking longer and agree on a new timeframe with you.
 We’ll also tell you when we’ve corrected the information.

 What if we believe the information is correct?

 If we don’t think the information needs correcting, we’ll write to let you know why.
 You can ask us to include a statement with the information that says you believe it’s inaccurate, incomplete, misleading or out of date.

 If you have a concern or complaint about your privacy, let us know and we’ll try to fix it.
 If you’re not satisfied with how we handle your complaint, there are other things you can do.

 We try to get things right the first time – but if we don’t, we’ll do what we can to fix it.
 If you are concerned about your privacy (including credit information), you can make a complaint and we’ll do our best to sort it out.

 To make a complaint, contact one of our staff or customer service teams.
 We’ll look into the issue and try to fix it straight away.
-If you’re not satisfied, you can contact our Customer Relations team.
+If you’re not satisfied, you can contact our Customer Care team.
 See Section 10 for contact details.